f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

 #.
 Configure Device Level settings on both devices

 #.
-Configure Networking on BIG-IP-B (remember this was already done in Lab 1.4
+Configure Networking on BIG-IP B (remember this was already done in Lab 1.4
-   for BIG-IP-A)
+   for BIG-IP A)

 #.
-Set BIG-IP-A & BIG-IP-B CMI Parameters (Config Sync IP, Failover
+Set BIG-IP A & BIG-IP B CMI Parameters (Config Sync IP, Failover
    IPs, Mirroring IP)

 #.
-Add BIG-IP-B as a trusted peer on BIG-IP-A
+Add BIG-IP B as a trusted peer on BIG-IP A

 #.
 Check the status of the Sync Groups